Information About OWI in Michigan

 A second OWI conviction within 7 years is a misdemeanor punishable by up to 1 year in county jail, but not less than 5 days.
 A third offense, anytime within a person’s life, is a felony punishable by up to 5 years in prison and no less than 30 days in jail, if the person is also given a term of probation.
 For a lawyer to give you accurate and helpful information regarding OWI charges in Michigan, it is helpful if you can determine the nature of the allegations, the location of the alleged offense, and any prior criminal history before you call.
 An experienced OWI lawyer can find the answers if you do not have complete information.

 If a person was operating while intoxicated causes death or a serious injury, the potential penalty increases.
 For example, the maximum sentence is 15 years if there is death.
 The possible penalty is increased to 20 years if the BAC is 0.17 or more, or if the person has a prior conviction within the past 7 years.
 Even if there is no prior conviction, the maximum becomes 20 years if there is a death of a police officer, firefighter, or other emergency response personnel.
-If the government does not forfeit the operator’s vehicle, the court will order that it be immobilized.
+If the government does not forfeit the operator’s vehicle, the court will order its immobilization.

 If the OWI results in a serious impairment of a body function of another person, as opposed to death, the maximum sentence for a first offense is 5 years in prison.
 A second offense within 7 years or if a driver has a BAC is 0.17 or greater, the maximum possible prison sentence increases to 7 years.